The Anjaneya, the dispeller of Sri Rama's grief

 Bangalooru and it's South boundry Karenji

 The Bangalore subsequently was under the rule of Vijayanagar kings.
-Kempegowda-I (1513-1569), the ruler of Yelahanka, predatory to the Vijayanagar rulers, was a great builder of tanks and temples.
-He had planned the modern Bangalore and built it.
-The southern boundary of Bangalore was a huge lake amidst the rocks.
+Kempegowda-I (1513-1569), the predatory to the Vijayanagar rulers, was ruling Yelahanka.
+He was a great builder of tanks and temples and a good town planner, he had planned the modern Bangalore and built it.
+The southern boundary of Bangalore he chose had a huge lake amidst the rocks.
 This area is known as Karenji.
 In Kannada "kare" means lake and "enji" means remains.
-Then the lake was in existence from where the present day National College is located to just beyond Bull temple.
+Then the lake was in existence from where the present-day National College is located to just beyond Bull Temple.
 Therefore the entire area gets the name Karenji.

 Kempegowda and Karenji

-During his exploration of the area of the town he was planning to build, Kempegowda-I came across the hillock housing the swayambu Anjaneya Swami in the Karenji area.
-He built the Gharbhagraham for the Anjaneya Swami and also arranged for the performance of the Pranaprathista of the deity.
+During his exploration of the area for the town he was planning to build, Kempegowda-I came across the hillock housing the swayambu Anjaneya Swami in the Karenji area.
+Kempegowda had arranged for the performance of the Pranaprathista of the deity and built the Gharbhagraham for the Anjaneya Swami.
 He made arrangements for the performance of the daily pujas in the temple.
-It is believed that Janamejayan, the grand son of Abimanyu, had done penance at the hillock in which Anjaneyaswamy's idol is located.
+It is believed that Janamejayan, the grandson of Abimanyu, had done penance at the hillock in which Anjaneyaswamy's idol is located.

 Karenji becoming Basavanagudi

 There is another temple built by Kempegowda-I dedicated to the Rishaba - the carrier of Lord Siva.
-This is known as Nandi temple -in English it is Bull temple and in Kannada it is Basavana Gudi.
+This is known as Nandi temple -in English it is Bull temple and in Kannada, it is Basavana Gudi.
 The locality draws its name Basavanagudi from this temple.
-While this temple is most popular among the tourists who are visiting Bangalore, the Karenji Anjaneya Swami temple which is just few hundred meters away has maintained its exclusivity and one gets peace of mind on visiting this temple.
-The reverberations of the manthras, recited by the 96 years old priest Sri Lakshmi Narayanachar is splendid to hear.
+While this temple is most popular among the tourists who are visiting Bangalore, the Karanji Anjaneya Swami temple which is just a few hundred meters away has maintained its exclusivity and one gets peace of mind on visiting this temple.
+The reverberations of the mantras, recited by the 96-year-old priest Sri Lakshmi Narayanachar are splendid to hear.

 The lakshanas of Anjaneya moorthi